 The Healthy Earth Team is our parish response to Pope Francis’ clarion call to ecological conversion issued in his encyclical Laudato Si’: On Care for Our Common Home.
 Formed in 2015, our mission is to inspire our parish through educational initiatives to connect the tenets of our Catholic faith and the need for action in protecting our common home from ecological exploitation and injustice.
-We released the first version of our Laudato Si’ Action Platform Plan for the parish in April 2022.

 Our insistence that each human being is an image of God should not make us overlook the fact that each creature has its purpose.
 None is superfluous.
 The entire material universe speaks of God’s love, his boundless affection for us.
 Soil, water, mountains: everything is, as it were, a caress of God. – Laudato Si’, Para.
 84

 With each passing day, the need becomes ever more urgent to awaken to the climate and environmental crisis before us.
 Pope Francis calls us to “the moral imperative of assessing the impact of our every action and personal decision on the world around us,” to become stewards of God’s world, compelled to protect and live in just relationship with all people and with the planet itself.